codewith-freddie/photo-gallery/README.md

 ## 🌟 Description

-Created by Freddie Alicante during his college days at DEBESMSCAT, this project captures moments frozen in time.
+Created by Freddie Alicante during his college days, this project captures moments frozen in time.
 Now a graduate, Freddie shares this collection as a testament to creativity and passion for photography.

 ---